 While there’s no data showing cough syrup improves fertility, it’s easy to conjure up a story about why these two things could be related.

-The “logic” behind the argument goes like this: Cough syrups work by thinning the mucus that lines your chest and throat, making it easier for the mucus to drain out.
+The “logic” behind the argument goes like this: Cough syrups work by thinning the mucus that lines your chest and throat, making it easier for phlegm to drain out.
 If cough syrup thins out mucus throughout the body, and thin cervical mucus is helpful for conception… then does cough syrup make cervical mucus thinner, therefore increasing your chances of conception?

 The claim may sound “logical,” but we don’t have the data to back it up.